 These are for example

-- Affected is a dissolved family relationship or another more permanent relationship that has ended or broken down
+- A dissolved family relationship or another more permanent relationship, that has ended or is broken, is affected.

 - sexual abuse